jesserichmanNYC/blog/content/post/pumba_docker_chaos_testing.md

 ### The "run" command

-The `run` command follows by one or more `--chaos` options, each of them is a 3-tuple (or triple), spearated by `|` (vertical bar) character, that specifies container(s), recurrency interval and the "kill" command to run.
+The `run` command follows by one or more `--chaos` options, each of them is a 3-tuple (or triple), separated by `|` (vertical bar) character, that specifies container(s), recurrence interval and the "kill" command to run.

 #### `--chaos, -c` option(s): 3-tuple structure